majestic905/js-3d-model-viewer/README.md

 ## Development status

-* Currently the viewer supports only `.obj` files.
+* Currently the viewer supports only `.fbx` files.
-* It cannot load textures or materials.
+* It can load textures.
 * Unit tests are missing